b-faye/ai-courses/Keras/README.md

 - Migrating from Keras standalone to TensorFlow 2.0

 ## Chapter 9: Keras for Natural Language Processing (NLP)
 -  Text preprocessing with Keras
-- Building and training NLP models
 -  Using Keras for sentiment analysis and text classification
+-  Keras NLP library**
+  * Classification with BERT
+  * Generation with GPT

 ## Chapter 10: Computer Vision with Keras (CV)
 - Introduction to computer vision tasks